OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     We may update this Privacy Policy as necessary to reflect changes we make and to satisfy legal requirements.
-We will post a prominent notice of the change on our websites.
+We will post a prominent notice of material changes on our websites.
 We will provide you with other appropriate notice of important changes at least 30 days before the effective date.

 ' + '